hatzfeld/certbot-local-dns/README.md

 ```
 39 5 * * 1 certbot renew --renew-hook '/etc/letsencrypt/certbot-renew-hook.sh'
 ```
-You will find the stub of a script file certbot-renew-hook.sh.sh in this project.
+You will find a stub of such a script file (certbot-renew-hook.sh) in this project.

 If you are an experienced user, you can change some renewal parameters by editing your domain file in /etc/letsencrypt/renewal.
 But be careful, since you may break the renewal process!